se-sic/VaRA-Tool-Suite/docs/source/vara-ts/development.rst

 To step through the JustCompile experiment a breakpoint has to be set in just_compile.py.
 `F9` can be used to set/unset a breakpoint at the current line.

-Releasing VaRA-TS and vara related tools/libraries ..................................................
+Releasing VaRA-TS and VaRA related tools/libraries ..................................................

-In general, all VaRA related tools and libraries should have the same releases, which are compatible to each other, e.g., `vara-11.1.0` for vara-llvm-project needs to work with vara-tool-suite release `vara-11.1.0`.
+In general, all VaRA related tools and libraries with the same release should be compatible with each other, e.g., `vara-11.1.0` for vara-llvm-project needs to work with vara-tool-suite release `vara-11.1.0`.
-We try to prevent breaking changes to that the tools suite works with many different VaRA version, but sometimes breaking changes are necessary.
+We try to prevent breaking changes so that the tool suite works with many different VaRA versions, but sometimes breaking changes between releases are necessary.

 Prepare release tooling
 ^^^^^^^^^^^^^^^^^^^^^^^

-Before we can release anything, we need to install and prepare our release tools.
+Before we can create a release, we need to install and prepare our release tools.

 Install: